 The Latin America in Translation/En Traducción/Em Tradução publication series is an on-going editorial project designed to translate significant books published originally in Spanish and Portuguese, as well as other languages of Latin America and the Caribbean, in the social sciences and humanities.
 The goal is to make important works in Latin American scholarship available to an English-speaking public, thereby enabling select texts to reach a wider reading audience.

-Deadline for nominations for the Latin America in Translation Series is December 1, 2021.
+Deadline for nominations for the Latin America in Translation Series will be announced in Fall 2022.

 Latin America in Translation is a joint initiative of the UNC-CH and Duke Consortium, the Duke University Press (DUP), and the University of North Carolina Press (UNCP), and is directed by an editorial committee of faculty members and editors from the two universities and their presses.
 Since 1993, more than 40 books have been published in the series.